What is a Transportation Equipment Painter?

 - Apply rust-resistant undercoats and caulk and seal seams.

-These are the skills Transportation Equipment Painters say are the most useful in their careers:
+Below is a list of the skills most Transportation Equipment Painters say are important on the job.

 Operation and Control: Controlling operations of equipment or systems.